slavielle/shore/README.md

   - No more runtime or build tools versions or compatibility problem: runtime and building tools in the container make your life easier because every developer works with exactly the same environment.

 * For a lead developer:
-  - To be able to setup development environment using a build-in profiles and bundles quickly and effectively..
+  - To be able to setup development environment using a build-in profiles and bundles quickly and effectively.

+## Systems (Host and container)
+* As Host:
+  - Ubuntu Xenial Xerus.
+  - MacOS : I'm currently updating host scripts for MacOS and Docker for Mac (see [macos_compatibility branch](https://github.com/slavielle/shore/tree/macos_compatibility)) and testing it on MacOS 10.12.2 (Sierra).
+Shore would have some limitation on MacOS due to [Docker for mac own network limitations](https://docs.docker.com/docker-for-mac/networking/#/known-limitations-use-cases-and-workarounds) but it would shortly work on MacOS Yosemite 10.10.3 and later.
+* As Containers: Debian Jessie

+## Requirements
+* One of the tested host systems,
+* Docker 1.12.0 or higher installed (https://get.docker.com/)

 ## Disclaimer
 * I'm not an experimented developer on bash script development.
 My code could certainly be improved.
 * So far I tested it on a very few bunch of systems (as host and container) so; bear with me if some glitches pop up on untested systems.
 * Docker version I used is: Docker version 1.12.0, build 8eab29e.
 Let's consider it as a minimal version: If you experiencing a problem with higher Docker versions or if it works fine with lower Docker versions please let me know.
-* Whatsoever, you’re very welcome collaborate the project by forking and send pull-requests, reporting issues, etc
+* Whatsoever, you’re very welcome collaborate the project by forking and send pull-requests, reporting issues, test Shore on other host systems such as MacOS pre Yosemite 10.10.3, Windows, and untested linux disttributions.

-## Tested systems
-* As Host: Ubuntu Xenial Xerus
-* As Containers: Debian Jessie

-## Requirements
-* One to the tested host Linux systems.
-(I didn't test it using boot2Docker on Mac OSX platform to check if Shore host scripts could run on it.
-On Windows, you should run it using a VM with one to the tested host Linux systems installed even if it's a poor solution),
-* Docker 1.12.0 or higher installed (https://get.docker.com/)

 ## Installing Shore on your computer